Oliver Reginald Tambo

-When Canon John Collins of St Paul's Cathedral, London, a great organiser of overseas support for anti-apartheid causes, a great organiser of overseas support for anti-apartheid causes, visited South Africa in 1954, Father Trevor Huddleston of Sophiatown, a great champion of anti-apartheid defiance, and Tambo took him to meet Sisulu and other ANC members.
+When Canon John Collins of St Paul's Cathedral, London, a great organiser of overseas support for anti-apartheid causes, visited South Africa in 1954, Father Trevor Huddleston of Sophiatown, also a great champion of anti-apartheid defiance, and Tambo took him to meet Sisulu and other ANC members.

 Tambo spoke to Collins about his hopes of becoming an ordained minister of the church.
 This dream was not realised as Father Huddleston, whom Tambo had considered his spiritual mentor, was recalled to England in 1956.

 At the 1954 ANC Congress, Tambo was elected Secretary General.
-That same year Tambo received his banning orders from the State.
-However, he remained actively involved in the background working as a member of the National Action Committee which drafted the Freedom Charter following extensive nationwide input and consultation.
-This was in the run up to the Congress of the People (COP), convened in June 1955, where the charter was adopted.
+That same year Tambo received a banning order from the State.
+However, he remained actively involved in the background working as a member of the National Action Committee which drafted the Freedom Charter, following extensive nationwide input and consultation.
+This was in the run up to the Congress of the People (COP), convened in June 1955, where the Charter was adopted.
 When the COP was convened, Tambo could not attend due to the restrictions placed on him and had to observe the proceedings from a hiding place at Stanley Lollan’s residence in Kliptown, overlooking the square where the Congress was taking place.

-During 1955 Tambo became engaged to Adelaide Tsukhudu, a nurse employed at Baragwanath Hospital.
-Their wedding was set for 22 December, 1956, but it was nearly put off as Tambo was detained on treason charges on 5 December, 1956.
+In 1955 Tambo became engaged to Adelaide Frances Tsukhudu, a nurse employed at Baragwanath Hospital.
+Their wedding was set for 22 December, 1956, but it was nearly put off as Tambo was detained on treason charges on 5 December 1956.
 After all the accused were granted bail, the wedding took place as scheduled.
 After the preliminary hearings Tambo and Chief Albert Luthuli were acquitted.
 Altogether 155 members of the ANC were charged in what became known as the 1956 Treason Trial.

-During the ANC’s December 1958 conference the NEC appointed Tambo to chair the conference.
+During the ANC’s December 1958 conference the National Executive Committee (NEC) appointed Tambo to chair the conference.
 A group of former ANC members, known as the Africanists, attempted to disrupt the meeting but Tambo was able to control the meeting leading them to eventually leave.
 The Africanists broke away from the ANC and in April 1959 constituted themselves as the Pan Africanist Congress (PAC).
 More than a decade later, Tambo wrote a stinging criticism of the PAC, accusing them of being divisive and irresponsible.